Add a real title field for wiki pages

 h1..
 This could even be coupled with the name of the wiki page to ease usage.

-#1 Updated by Xiwen Cheng over 8 years ago
+Updated by Xiwen Cheng about 13 years ago

 I'm not sure if I understood your proposal correctly.
 But wouldn't this also be solved if a heading can be excluded from TOC generation?
 For instance, omit headings of the form

 The exclamation mark deliberately replaces the dot such that existing pages does not break, thus backward-compatible.
 This has no impact on existing content/pages and themes.
 The wiki system will have to be extended slightly such that h1! is seen as an alias for h1. and the TOC generation can remain untouched as it will skip h1! anyway.

 Updated by Hugues De Keyzer about 12 years ago

 - The page’s name, that is used as the page’s title (HTML <title>) and also shown above the text editor when editing a page.
 This value is also used as the page’s URL, and some characters can not be used in it.
 Because of this, a page called “Version 1.0” will be displayed as “Version 10”.

 - The h1. title on the first line of the page’s content.